Since I am not a professional climber, I used guides on all my big

 Himalayan

-Experience: Russell Brice, owner, is a New Zealander living in
+Experience: Russell Brice, owner, appears to be in process

-are high but not the top surprisingly.
-See their Everest track summit
+best of the best.
+See their Everest summit

 International